duress-to-kill/shy_script/README.md

 ## Purpose
 The main intended use for this script in my environment is to schedule a reboot to occur the next time the host is unused, to cause minimal disruption of services.
 The target environment is a subnet full of lab computers, which see use both from local users, and remote logins.
 Other uses are certainly possible.

-The command vocabulary used was checked for portability across all the enterprise POSIX operating systems I use in production, but the final product hasn't been tested yet.
-Full compatibility is the goal.
+The command vocabulary used was checked for portability across all the enterprise POSIX operating systems I use in production.
+Full compatibility is the goal, but testing is ongoing.
+See "Portability" for details.

 ## Usage documentation
+The simplest useful shy command (and one I use often) is probably simply "shy reboot".
+This will schedule a reboot the next time no users are logged in to the host.
+After 24 hours, if the command hasn't run yet, it will expire and notify me that it timed out without executing.

 Default options are mostly what I find useful in production.
 Some of the more useful flags and flag combinations are:
 -c : Asks the script to echo back the command it will run and allow you to confirm before it does its thing.
 -vvI : Tells the script to run the most verbosely, and without forking a daemon.
 This is useful for getting info about what the script is seeing, especially if it's failing to execute when it should.
 -l : (doesn't take a command to run) - Queries the pidfiles on the local host and shows you a list of all currently waiting shy jobs, and what the command they will run is.
 See "Logging" for more info.
 -g/-i : Ignores logins from specified or idle users.
 See "Ignoring users" for some useful semantic info about this flag, and what its absence implies.

+Note that due to some of the limitations of the getopt feature set on Solaris, flag parsing can be invasive.
+Use of the "--" (end of flags) flag is highly recommended if the command to be run also takes flags of its own.
+Confirm with -c if uncertain.

 The unabridged usage documentation from the command is as follows:
 shy [-qiInvchdl] [-g \<user[,user...]\>] [-t timeout] [--] command
-  -q -- quiet           decrease verbosity level (default 2, minimum 0)
+  -q ~ quiet            decrease verbosity level (default 2, minimum 0)
-  -v -- verbose         increase verbosity level (maximum 4)
+  -v ~ verbose          increase verbosity level (maximum 4)
-  -i -- ignore-idle     disregard logged-in users who have not been active in the last 24 hours
+  -i ~ ignore-idle      disregard logged-in users who have not been active in the last 24 hours
-  -I -- interactive     don't spawn a detached shy process, instead block calling terminal until execution
+  -I ~ interactive      don't spawn a detached shy process, instead block calling terminal until execution
-  -c -- confirm         prompt for confirmation of the payload to be executed as interpreted before going into wait
+  -c ~ confirm          prompt for confirmation of the payload to be executed as interpreted before going into wait
-  -n -- no-notify       don't send event notices to irc
+  -n ~ no-notify        don't send event notices to irc
-  -d -- deadline        make the timeout a deadline, not an expiry (execute is forced instead of cancelled)
+  -d ~ deadline         make the timeout a deadline, not an expiry (execute is forced instead of cancelled)
   -g \<user[,user[...]]\> ignore logins from the specified user (or list of users)
   -t \<timeout\>          timeout duration (in hours, default 24)
+  -- ~ end-of-flags     stop parsing flags, and begin command payload
-  -l -- list            don't execute a command, instead list currently waiting shy commands
+  -l ~ list             don't execute a command, instead list currently waiting shy commands
-  -h -- help            print this text
+  -h ~ help             print this text

 ## Ignoring users
 The -g and -i flags are used to exclude certain users from consideration when querying for logins.